11 Hotel Pricing Strategies To Stay Ahead Of The Game

 1. Competitor-based Pricing Strategy

 Undoubtedly, one of the smartest ways to set competitive prices for your hotel is by keeping an eye on what your rivals are charging.
-You can easily do this by using hotel rate shopping tools that let you compare prices with other hotels in the area.
+You can easily do this by using rate shopping tools that let you compare prices with other hotels in the area.

 By using such tools, you gain valuable insights to help you make informed decisions about how to price your rooms.
 This way, you can stay competitive without undervaluing your offerings.